Frequently Asked Questions About Our Program

 - Engaging in effective change of organizational delivery systems

 The program is specifically designed for health care professionals in leadership roles.
 Applicants should possess a record of significant and increasing professional responsibility in the health care delivery field.
-The unique educational approach and online learning management system will afford students flexibility in completing engaging coursework at times convenient to them.
-It will also provide multiple opportunities for, collaborative learning and networking with other program participants, faculty, and health care leaders.
+The unique educational approach and online learning management system will afford students flexibility in completing engaging course work at times convenient to them.
+It will also provide multiple opportunities for collaborative learning and networking with other program participants, faculty, and health care leaders.

-The program will involve, on average,16 hours per week of time dedicated to fulfilling the requirements of the learning experience.
+The program involves, on average,16 hours per week of time dedicated to fulfilling the requirements of the learning experience.
 Courses are sequenced in consecutive seven week blocks with some intermittent and brief breaks.
 There are two onsite residency seminar sessions: one at the beginning of the program and one that bridges into the second year.